AZdevloper/E-school_api/README.md

   all teachers
 .as administrator i can create accountes for teachers.
 .as administrator i can update teacher's profile.
 .as administrator i can delete teacher's accounte.
-.as administrator i can have dashboarde of all teachers in school
-.as administrator i can have dashboarde of all students in school.
 .as administrator i can delete a student's accounte.
 .as administrator i can create a student's accounte.
 .as administrator i can ammend a student's profile.